 If Patterson Dental does provide more information or if any of the affected clients provide more details, this post will be updated.

-Correction: This post previously noted that Shafer had found 90 plaintext user passwords in Dr. Stemalschuk’ data.
-Post-publication, Shafer clarified that the plaintext passwords table found in Dr. M Stemalschuk’ database have been present in every Eaglesoft database he has analyzed, and that Eaglesoft version 17 and below stored these passwords in plaintext.
+Correction: This post previously noted that the researcher had found 90 plaintext user passwords in Dr. Stemalschuk’ data.
+Post-publication, the researcher clarified that the plaintext passwords table found in Dr. M Stemalschuk’ database have been present in every Eaglesoft database he has analyzed, and that Eaglesoft version 17 and below stored these passwords in plaintext.
 There is no indication in this case, however, that Dr. Stemalshuk used these passwords.